 New SharePoint integration for web portals will enable document libraries to be shared with users through the Portal UI that will include permission-based controls to manage uploads and file deletions.

 Further controls will enable Power BI visualisations to be embedded within portal pages.
 Personalised views of Power BI dashboards and reports can be configured and presented via the portal UI - even if portal users don't have a Power BI account.

 While we're on the topic of Power BI, if your organisation has a preferred font it will be possible to apply this to reports to ensure these are presented in line with branding requirements.
 This control will initially be rolled out as a public preview feature.

 Microsoft Teams Integration

-This will make it possible for a Dynamics 365 record to be pinned to an associated Team and be accessible to all Team members within the Teams UI, even if members aren't Dynamics users.
+This makes it possible for a Dynamics 365 record to be pinned to an associated Team and be accessible to all Team members within the Teams UI, even if members aren't Dynamics users.
 Read more in our post about what's new in the Sales app.

 Set Regarding Enhancements

 Using the 'Set Regarding' control is the App for Outlook will be made easier by filtering the entities that appear to avoid users having to scroll through a long list of irrelevant entity types.